STAND. COM. REP. NO. 525

-Your Committees on Human Services and Judiciary, to which was referred S.B.
-No. 1019 entitled:
+Your Committees on Tourism, Culture, & International Affairs and Agriculture, to which was referred H.B.
+No. 1471 entitled:

 beg leave to report as follows:

-As affirmed by the records of votes of the members of your Committees on Human Services and Judiciary that are attached to this report, your Committees are in accord with the intent and purpose of S.B.
-No. 1019 and recommend that it pass Second Reading and be referred to your Committee on Ways and Means.
+As affirmed by the records of votes of the members of your Committees on Tourism, Culture, & International Affairs and Agriculture that are attached to this report, your Committees are in accord with the intent and purpose of H.B.
+No. 1471, as amended herein, and recommend that it pass Second Reading in the form attached hereto as H.B.
+No. 1471, H.D.
+1, and be referred to the Committee on Finance.

-Respectfully submitted on behalf of the members of the Committees on Human Services and Judiciary,
+Respectfully submitted on behalf of the members of the Committees on Tourism, Culture, & International Affairs and Agriculture,